cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 **1. Introduction**

 We suspect cherry leaves affected by powdery mildew have clear marks, typically the first symptom is a light-green, circular lesion on either leaf surface, then a subtle white cotton-like growth develops in the infected area.
+This property has to be translated in machine learning terms, images have to be 'prepared' before being fed to the model for an optimal feature extraction and training.

+   1. Understand problem and mathematical functions

+When we are dealing with an Image dataset, it's important to normalize the images in the dataset before training a Neural Network on it.
+This is required because of the following two core reasons:
+- It helps the trained Neural Network give consistent results for new test images.
+- Helps in Transfer Learning
+To normalize an image, one will need the mean and standard deviation of the entire dataset.

+To calculate the **mean** and **standard deviation**, the mathematical formula takes into consideration four dimensions of an image (B, C, H, W) where:
+- B is batch size that is number of images
+- C is the number of channels in the image which will be 3 for RGB images.
+- H is the height of each image
+- W is the width of each image
+Mean and std is calculated separately for each channel.
+The challenge is that we cannot load the entire dataset into memory to calculate these paramters.
+We can load a small set of images (batches) one by one and this can make the computation of mean and std non-trivial.

 **2. Observation**